UltimateCoder00/Event-Finder/README.md

 * Run `bundle install` to install all of the required gems

 ### Code Example
 Open your terminal and run irb or pry, then run the program.
-An example below is given:
+An example is given below:
 ```
 Event-Finder git:(master) irb
 2.4.0 :001 > require './lib/event_finder'